daren996/MinhashSketch/README.md

 # MinhashSketch

-## Some improvements when implementing the algorithm
+## Improvements when implementing the algorithm
 When meeting with Prof. Buhler, I got several tips about the implemention.

 ### Simplify the process of taking k-mers subsequence